NiladriMohanty/COMP-598/Project 1/Readme.md

 # Movement Detection algorithm

+Scrapped thousands of basketball images using different search engines (google, bing, yahoo etc).
+Classified into 2 categories, Dribbling and Dunking using Logistic Regression.

+There are many feature descriptor in the literature that has been used for object detection.
+We used the histogram of oriented gradients (HOG) to classify different actions in the basketball game.

+This feature gives information about the shape of an object in an image in terms of intensity gradients.
+HOG gives local geometric transformation information that's why it has been used for detecting movement of pedestrians.

+We used HOG features with regularized Logistic Regression on basketball images to detect their action (movement) category.
+We classified different categories of basketball actions.

 1. Dataset is in CSV file format.
 2. Dataset & all scripts should be in current directory.
 3. Run "dribble_features.m" script to extract Hog features from dribble images and save it in a csv format file.